 Doulas have been around for centuries but re-emerged in the 1960s during the natural birth movement.
 In 1971, Ina May Gaskin (the “Mother of Authentic Midwifery”), along with friends and colleagues, opened The Farm Midwifery Center in Tennessee.
 The center became renowned and recognized all over the world for its unique approach to childbirth.
 Today, this space remains an educational hub for birth attendants, such as doulas and midwives, and people travel from all over to give birth there.

 A Doula’s Process

-“My doula timed my contractions, gave me massages, and told me how to position my body when contractions were coming.
-She slept over and watched me all night, and made food and smoothies,” my friend recalls about her experience with her doula.
-“We even went for a long walk/hike to try and get my contractions to come on naturally (totally worked), which was part of my birth plan that she supported and empowered me through.”
+“My doula timed my contractions, gave me massages, and told me how to position my body when contractions were coming,” one of my friends tells me.
+“She slept over and watched me all night and made food and smoothies.
+We even went for a long walk/hike to try and get my contractions to come on naturally (totally worked), which was part of my birth plan that she supported and empowered me through.”